JetBrains/teamcity-documentation/topics/kotlin-dsl.md

 <note>

-Currently, Kotlin DSL uses context parameters then the settings of such projects cannot be edited via the TeamCity UI (see [TW-63565](https://youtrack.jetbrains.com/issue/TW-63565) for the details).
+Currently, if Kotlin DSL uses context parameters then the settings of such projects cannot be edited via the TeamCity UI (see [TW-63565](https://youtrack.jetbrains.com/issue/TW-63565) for the details).

 </note>